Login

 Exam Rules

-The exam consists of a written exam (plus a mandatory experimental laboratory), necessary to verify the level of knowledge of the topics indicated in the program and treated during the lessons by Prof. Papa.
+The exam consists of a written exam, necessary to ascertain the level of knowledge of the topics indicated in the program and covered during the lessons by the Prof. Papa.

 The assessment will be based on the following criteria: Knowledge of the topics, ability to apply rational or behavioral theory to specific problems, language properties and analytical skills.

-Furthermore, as mentioned above, to pass the exam beyond the written exam, it isnecessary to carry out a mandatory experimental laboratory (incentivized with rewards forstudents).
+Furthermore, as mentioned above, to register the exam in addition to the written exam, it is necessary to play one or more mandatory experimental games (incentivized with money for the students).